byakkoder/gpt4all-demo/README.md

 # About gpt4all-demo
 This is a demo of how to use gpt4all with Python and Godot.
-The brain of the app, writed in Python, communicates with a client UI using WebSockets.
+The brain of the app, written in Python, communicates with a client UI using WebSockets.

 I made this demo to demostrate how easy is integrate A.I. capabilities in an app using the libraries provided by the project gpt4all.